511 keV galactic line from first-order phase transitions and primordial black holes: First-order phase transition

 We use the analytical expression for the Euclidean action $S_3(T)/T$ of quartic potentials~\cite{Adams:1993zs} to compute the bubble nucleation rate per unit volume $\Gamma(T)$ and then obtain the fraction of space in the false vacuum $F(t)$~\cite{Marfatia:2021twj}.
 The phase transition temperature $T_\star$ identified as percolation temperature can be obtained when a fraction $1/e$ of the space remains in the false vacuum.
 Such that the corresponding time of phase transition $t_\star$ is given by $F(t_\star)=1/e\simeq 0.37$.

-In general, GW signals accompany the FOPT from bubble collisions, sound waves, and Magnetohydrodynamic turbulence.~\cite{Huber:2008hg,Nakai:2020oit,Espinosa:2010hh,Caprini:2015zlo,Kehayias:2009tn}.
-In our case, since the bubble wall reaches a relativistic terminal velocity thus corresponds to a non-runaway bubble, the sound waves dominates the GW production~\cite{Caprini:2015zlo}.
+In general, a cosmological FOPT is accompanied with a GW signal from bubble collisions, sound waves, and Magnetohydrodynamic turbulence.~\cite{Huber:2008hg,Nakai:2020oit,Espinosa:2010hh,Caprini:2015zlo,Kehayias:2009tn}.
+In our case, since the bubble wall reaches a relativistic terminal velocity and corresponds to a non-runaway bubble, the sound waves dominate the GW production~\cite{Caprini:2015zlo}.
 We follow the semi-analytical approaches to evaluate the GW spectra~\cite{Marfatia:2020bcs,Caprini:2015zlo}.
-GW characteristic frequency associates with the inverse time duration of the FOPT $\beta/H_\star\simeq T_\star\, \left[d(S_3/T)/dT\right]$~\cite{Nakai:2020oit}, which is normalized to Hubble time scale.
+The GW characteristic frequency is related to the inverse time duration of the FOPT $\beta/H_\star\simeq T_\star\, \left[d(S_3/T)/dT\right]$~\cite{Nakai:2020oit}, which is normalized to Hubble time scale.
 In addition to this parameter, the GW spectrum also depends on $\alpha$, the strength of FOPT, which is defined as the ratio between false vacuum energy to the total radiation energy.
+A large uncertainty of predicted GW signal may come from the bubble wall velocity $v_w$.
+We focused on the non-ultrarelativistic limit and adopted the Chapman-Jouguet velocity~\cite{Steinhardt:1981ct} to predict the GW spectrum in most of our analysis.
+Since the Chapman-Jouguet condition is generally not fulfilled ~\cite{Espinosa:2010hh,Laine:1993ey}, we parameterize the uncertainty in the GW signal via varying $v_w$ around the Chapman-Jouguet velocity.
+In Fig.~\ref{fig:4}, the shaded band shows the uncertainties of GW spectra by varying the bubble wall velocity in the range, $0.3 \leq v_w \leq 1.0$.
+We can observe that the lower bubble wall velocity suppresses the GW amplitude meanwhile increases the peak freqency.

-To find $n_{\rm FB}$ the number density of FB, we need to know the critical volume $V_\star$ which is defined from a volume in false vacuum satisfying the condition $\Gamma(T_\star)V_\star R_\star\simeq v_w$~\cite{Hong:2020est}, and thus this volume would not further separate into smaller one during its shrinking.
-Here $R_\star$ and $v_w$ are the radius of critical volume and the bubble wall velocity, respectively.
+In order to find $n_{\rm FB}$ the number density of FB, we need to know the critical volume $V_\star$ which is defined from a volume in false vacuum satisfying the condition $\Gamma(T_\star)V_\star R_\star\simeq v_w$~\cite{Hong:2020est}, and thus this volume would not further divide into smaller one during its shrinking.
+The $R_\star$ is the corresponding radius of the critical volume.
 Under the assumption that each critical volume corresponds to one FB, the volume fraction of false vacuum implies the relation $n_{\rm FB}|_{T_\star}= F(t_\star)/V_\star$ at $t_\star$.